 - (a) General.
 To effectively implement the water conservation and hydrology policies set forth in § 29A-103 of these rules, and to ensure full support of uses, the following hydrology criteria shall be achieved and maintained, where applicable.
-Where there are multiple activities that affect flow in a watershed, a determination of compliance with the following criteria shall include consideration of the cumulative effects of these activities. - (b) Streamflow Protection. - (1) Class A(1) Waters for Aquatic Habitat.
+Where there are multiple activities that affect flow in a watershed, a determination of compliance with the following criteria shall include consideration of the cumulative effects of these activities. - (b) Streamflow Protection.

+- (1) Class A(1) Waters for Aquatic Habitat.
 Changes from the natural flow regime shall not cause the natural flow regime to be diminished, in aggregate, by more than 5% of 7Q10 at any time; - (2) Class B(1) Waters for Aquatic Habitat.
-Changes from the natural flow regime, in aggregate, shall not result in natural flows being diminished by more than a minimal amount provided that all uses are fully supported; and when flows are equal to or less than 7Q10, by not more than 5% of 7Q10. - (3) Class A(2) and B(2) Waters for Aquatic Habitat or Recreation Boating.
+Changes from the natural flow regime, in aggregate, shall not result in natural flows being diminished by more than a minimal amount provided that all uses are fully supported; and when flows are equal to or less than 7Q10, by not more than 5% of 7Q10.
+The method for ensuring compliance with this subsection is a site-specific flow study or studies. - (3) Class A(2) and B(2) Waters for Aquatic Habitat or Recreation Boating.
 Any change from the natural flow regime shall provide for maintenance of flow characteristics that ensure the full support of uses and comply with the applicable water quality criteria.
 The preferred method for ensuring compliance with this subsection is a site-specific flow study or studies.
-In the absence of site specific studies, the Secretary may establish hydrologic standards and impose additional hydrologic constraints, consistent with any applicable Agency of Natural Resources rule or procedure, to ensure compliance with the requirements of this subsection.
+In the absence of site site-specific studies, the Secretary may establish hydrologic standards and impose additional hydrologic constraints, consistent with any applicable Agency of Natural Resources rule or procedure, to ensure compliance with the requirements of this subsection.